Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Methods and data

-\textit{Dynamics}\ \ The migration rate $k$ can be modelled either as absolute $dn/dt = k$, or relative $dn/dt = k n$, where $k$ is constant between censuses.
-The first is better to describe the immigration of ethnic minorities, such as Other White, mainly driven by sentiments or economic factors in the country of origin (e.g.~the inflow of Polish workers after 2004).
-The latter is particularly well suited to model emigration of dominant ethnic groups, such as White British and Irish, determined by the current migrant stock in the existing population.
-Thus, we choose the migration law applied to each SAE group in the following way: \begin{itemize} \item for White British or Irish group we use absolute rate if the net migration is positive (immigration) and relative rate if the net migration is negative (emigration) \item for other ethnic groups we always use absolute rate. \end{itemize}
+The net migration rate $k_i$ in each cohort can be modelled either as relative, $dn_i/dt = k_i n_i$, or absolute, $dn_i/dt = k_i$.
+We assume that the first is better suited for describing the emigration of dominant (native) ethnic groups from an economically and politically stable country, where no substantial push factors affect the probability of moving abroad.
+In contrast, the second describes more realistically the migration of ethnic minorities, which is mainly driven by sentiments or various factors in the country of origin (e.g.~the inflow of Polish workers after 2004).
+Accordingly, we use the relative rate to model the emigration of White British and Irish from E\&W and the absolute rate to model the emigration and immigration of the remaining, smaller ethnic groups (such as Other White), as well as the repatriation of White British and Irish.
+From the above formulas, we obtain the relative net migration rate $k_i = {\log (1 + \Delta m_i / n_i)}/{\Delta t}$ and the absolute rate $k_i = {\Delta m_i}/{\Delta t}$ for each cohort $i$, where $n_i$ is the size of the cohort at the beginning of $\Delta t$ period and $\Delta m_i$ is a net migration level over time $\Delta t$.